 Step 1.
-Hand tighten your compression tester adapter in place on the front cylinder, then connect the engine compression tester.
+Hand tighten the compression tester adapter in place on the front cylinder, then connect the engine compression tester.

 Step 2.
-To use the compression tester on your ATV, turn the engine over six or seven times with the throttle held open.
+Turn the engine over six or seven times with the throttle held open.

-PRO TIP: On the Polaris Sportsman, you have to be holding the brake as well, so you might want to get someone to give you a hand on the other side.
+PRO TIP: On the Polaris Sportsman, you have to hold the brake as well, so get someone to give you a hand on the other side.

 Step 3.
 Read the gauge to check the compression.